Computer-based Case Simulations

 In this case, a 4-year-old boy is brought to the office because of increasing shortness of breath during the past 3 days.
 From the chief complaint, the differential diagnosis is broad; however, the comprehensive history narrows it.
 The patient has been wheezing and has a cough that has been worsening.
 The mother says that the wheezing seems to get worse after the patient plays outside but resolves shortly after he comes inside.
 The patient has a history of frequent episodes of “wheezy bronchitis” and ear infections.
 When the patient was 2 years old, he was hospitalized for 1 week for similar symptoms and treated with intravenous antibiotics and oxygen.
 At age 18 months, the patient had pressure equalizing tubes inserted.
 The patient also has a history of allergy to pollen and atopic dermatitis.

 Physical examination shows slight tachycardia.
 Chest/lung examination reveals bilateral, mild, intercostal retractions, and bilateral expiratory wheezes with prolonged expiratory phase, and no crackles.
 HEENT/neck examination shows pale, boggy, edematous nasal mucosa without nasal flaring.
 Skin examination reveals dry, scaly patches in the antecubital areas.
-The remainder of the physical examination is unremarkable.
-The patient's illness, at this point, would seem most consistent with an obstructive pulmonary disease process.
-In this case, the increased coughing and wheezing, as well as the history of frequent respiratory and ear infections, are highly suggestive of the diagnosis of asthma.
+These physical exam findings in the setting of increased coughing and wheezing, as well as the history of frequent respiratory and ear infections, are highly suggestive of the diagnosis of asthma.

 The computer-based case simulation database contains thousands of possible tests and treatments.
 Therefore, it is not feasible to list every action that might affect an examinee's score.
 The following descriptions are meant to serve as examples of actions that would add to, subtract from, or have no effect on an examinee's score for this case.